Grounding is a practice that can help you pull away from flashbacks, unwanted memories, and negative or challenging emotions.

 Not at home?
 Think of your favorite things about your pet or how they would comfort you if they were there.

 List three favorite things in several different categories, such as:

 Think of your favorite place, whether it’s the home of a loved one or a foreign country.
 Using each of your senses, imagine the noises you hear, the objects you see, and the scents you smell.

 Try to recall the last time you went there.
 Think about what you did there and how it felt at the time.

 27. Plan an activity

 This might be something you do alone or with a friend or loved one.
 Think of what you’ll do and when.
 Maybe you’ll go to dinner, take a walk on the beach, see a movie you’ve been looking forward to, or visit a museum.

 Focus on the details, such as what you’ll wear, when you’ll go, and how you’ll get there.

 28. Touch something comforting

-This could be your favorite blanket, a much-loved T-shirt, a smooth stone, a soft carpet, or anything that feels good to touch.
+This could be your favorite blanket, a much-loved T-shirt, a smooth stone, or anything that feels good to touch.
 Think about how it feels under your fingers or in your hand.